Simhyeon/r4d/docs/macro_types.md

 Well, it is because basic macro was not configurable at first and given as default macros.
 But r4d has evolved and even basic macro is configurable and can be disabled, so technically its name doesn't necessarily represents its characteristic properly.
-Still I'm not sure if I should rename it.
+In terms of non-configurable defaults, keyword macros is a truely basic macros.

 ## What is a keyword macro?